Instant Messengers and early 3D Virtual Worlds – A lookback

 The phrase ‘I Seek You’ was the idea behind the name for open source instant messaging computer program ‘ICQ’.
 The program was launched in November 1996 by the company Mirabilis.
 Using this, the users could register an account and then they would be allocated a number, much like a phone number for others to locate and contact them.
 This was the first program that featured a fully centralized service and one in which one on one conversations with individual user accounts was the focus point.
 ICQ is still an active platform and as per 2013, it is estimated to have 11 million monthly users.
 At its best period of 2001, ICQ had more than 100 million accounts registered.
 Over the years, ICQ has introduced several features such as ICQ Game Center – a game platform that enables to play with or against other users, SIM Card – that is offered to people across Europe at a discounted rate, and a video magazine that broadcasts teen content 24*7.

-America Online (AOL, now known as AIM) Instant Messenger was launched in 1997 by AOL Inc. AIM was very popular in the late nineties and with 52% market share in 2006, it once held the largest share of instant messaging market in the United States.
+America Online (AOL, now known as AIM) Instant Messenger was launched in 1997 by AOL Inc. AIM was very popular in the late nineties and with 52% market share in 2006, it once held the largest share of the instant messaging market in the United States.
 The official ‘Running Man’ mascot of AIM was so popular that an editor of ‘Complex’ media called it a ‘symbol of America’.
 AIM was characterized by the presence of chat robots that could talk to users in natural human language and also play games, provide advice and also aid in studies!

 Growth of Instant Messaging

 From then on, instant messaging went on to become a massive revolution and the introduction of IM services from Yahoo, MSN, Excite etc ignited the fire.
-The popularity of mobile phones and that too the ones with multi touch features, significantly empowered the system of instant messaging.
+The popularity of mobile phones and that too the ones with multi-touch features significantly empowered the system of instant messaging.
 You don’t have to log in to a complex system or wait to make a connection now.
 It can be done by a small device that fits your pocket and within a matter of nanoseconds!
 A survey indicated that in 2015, mobile phone messaging apps were used by 1.4 billion customers and in 2018 it is expected to reach 2 billion, which forms 80% of smartphone users worldwide.
 Even Facebook CEO Mark Zuckerberg in the Facebook F8 Conference went on to say that “Instant Messaging is going to be the next big platform for helping you connect with all kinds of services in new ways”.
 We are already familiar with the potential it has in store.
 How many Skype Interviews and conferences have you attended?
 Most employers today prefer to have the preliminary round of face to face interview using a video chatting platform like Skype.
-This is a significant life saver as it helps to save time, energy and money of both employers and employees.
+This is a significant life saver as it helps to save time, energy and money for both employers and employees.
 Imagine those periods where you come across a job vacancy notification, flies down to the interview spot and wait hours for your turn.
-Furthermore, no office can smoothly run today without proper application of real time video conferencing.
-Staff, managers and clients can take part in an important meeting from literally anywhere in the world with an easy swipe of the thumb!
+Furthermore, no office can smoothly run today without proper application of real-time video conferencing.
+Staff, managers, and clients can take part in an important meeting from literally anywhere in the world with an easy swipe of the thumb!
 When geographical limitations are surpassed nobody has to worry about missing an important event and this reduces the day to day stress in an organization and allows easy flow of information.

 We know how quickly an interesting content moves around in the instant messaging era.
-An interesting piece of message, picture or video get shared across millions around the globe in no time.
+An interesting piece of message, picture or video gets shared across millions around the globe in no time.
 This is a fabulous tool when it comes to advertising.
 Expensive and high profile advertisements are good but that’s not the only one that can attract a customer anymore.
-An interesting message, a photo or a catchy video can help popularise a brand at remarkably low price and effort.
-Similarly chatbots are available in numerous platforms like wechat, nimbuzz, facebook messenger etc. This is an incredible tool that helps business concerns create bespoke responses based on natural language inputs.
+An interesting message, a photo or a catchy video can help popularise a brand at the remarkably low price and effort.
+Similarly, chatbots are available on numerous platforms like wechat, nimbuzz, facebook messenger etc. This is an incredible tool that helps business concerns create bespoke responses based on natural language inputs.
 As its use expand, it will be a new breakthrough in customer – business relations as customers can easily place orders by just messaging the chatbots!
 They can also get all the queries addressed real time, filter the products according to their needs and even gain after sales services by mentioning what the defects are… All through instant messages!

 Messengers today feature much more elaborate teamwork and communication tools than traditional emails.
-The number of emails that people need to send within an organization has significantly reduced as all major communication can be made possible through instant messaging.
+The number of emails that people need to send to an organization has significantly reduced as all major communication can be made possible through instant messaging.
 Each department can create its own instant messaging group and just one message will ensure that all employees of that group are notified immediately.
 A study in 2016 by Symantec Corporation, an American software company indicates that 55% of people who use instant messaging at work claims that it has cut down on Internet traffic and 50% find it an efficient mode of communication than email.
 Instant messaging is also an easy tool to educate, train and coordinate employees.
-New projects, ideas and updates can be communicated quickly using photos, audios or videos.
+New projects, ideas, and updates can be communicated quickly using photos, audios or videos.
 Any confusion and doubts can also be cleared immediately as you don’t have to wait for your superior to come down to your table!
 Enterprises can also enable networks based on each department and assign individual functions and settings.

 Messengers have the potential to assist users in almost all online matters.
 In China, the application WeChat is used to order food, taxi, purchase airline tickets, check bank balance and even play games!
 Using the Japanese messenger ‘Line’, users can even place orders at stores.
 So just like texting a “hello” to your friend you can purchase products from stores!
 ‘Line’, together with Snapchat and Facebook also provides the option to send and receive money within the app.